What is a CXFEL?

 When will the ASU CXFEL be in operation?

-Phase one of the CXFEL project, building the compact X-ray light source, will have first “light” in 2020 and is anticipated to be completed by early 2021.
+Phase one of the CXFEL project, building the compact X-ray light source, enerated first electrons in February 2021 and is anticipated to be completed in 2022.

 Where is the CXFEL located?

 The ASU CXFEL is housed in the Beus Compact X-ray Free Electron Laboratory in Biodesign C on the Tempe campus.
 This is the first time a powerful X-ray accelerator has been built in a public research building at a university.